 IntelliJ IDEA supports data sources of the following types:

-DB data sources can be both global and local; DDL data sources can be configured only at the project level.
+DB data sources can have the IDE or the project scope; DDL data sources exist only at the project level.

 - Support for SQL, which includes syntax and error highlighting, code completion, selection of words and statements, parameter lookup, and refactoring (Introduce constant, for instance).

 - The ability to use source files with injected SQL code, with different SQL dialects, configurable at the project, directory, or file level.